rvrolyk/SleepNumberController/README.md

 you to have a slow refresh when you're not using the bed.
 Also note that any command being sent will cause a refresh of all states.

+* Set SleepNumber Favorite: sets the bed to the user's favorite SleepNumber value.

 ## Sleep Data